 Spam and phishing

-Skype is old, which means there are a lot of abandoned accounts out there.
+Skype is more than two decades old, which means there are a lot of abandoned accounts out there.
 If a cybercriminal manages to hijack one of these accounts, they can use it to spread malware and phishing links to everyone in the account’s contact list.
 This is exacerbated by users who don’t vet their contacts and accept requests from strangers.

 In 2019, the Rietspoof malware was spread primarily through Skype spam.
 This was a Trojan designed to infect systems so it can download more intrusive and potent malware.